vargadan/sprg-v-bank/docs/Exercise1_CSRF.md

      * you may open the file _data.sql_ to see what accounts have been created on application start
    1. Send some money (i.e. 100 CHF) to account 1-123456-02 with some intelligible comment
    1. go the transaction history page by clicking on the account number on the home page to see the transaction executed
-1. now on behalf of the Attacker user we execute a CSRF attack against the Victim user.
+1. Then on behalf of the Attacker user we execute a CSRF attack against the Victim user.
 For the sake of simulation we will wear both hats.
-  1. make sure that your are logged in as 'Victim' in the v-bank
+  1. Make sure that your are logged in as 'Victim' in the v-bank
-  1. Now as the Victim user open the below page in the same browser where v-bank transaction history page is opened:
+  1. Now as the 'Victim' user open the below page in the same browser where v-bank transaction history page is opened:
      * http://sprg-tools.el.eee.intern/csrf_local.html
      * open its source view
 ```html